pantheon-systems/documentation/source/articles/wordpress/configuring-wp-config-php.md

 ---
 title: Configuring wp-config.php
 description: Understand how to adjust and customize the Wordpress configuration file for your Pantheon site.
-parent_guide:
+category:
   - developing
 filename: source/_guides/configuring-wp-config-php.md
 ---